PeernetOfficial/core/udt/readme.md

 // fill up the passed buffer as far as we can without blocking again
 ```

+According to `DataPacket.SetMessageData`, datagram messages do not set the order flag (bit 29).

 ## Deviations

 MTU negotiation is disabled.
 Peernet uses a hardcoded max packet size (see protocol package).
 Packets may be routed through any network adapter, therefore pinning a MTU specific to a network adapter would not make much sense.